-- Basic Cosmetic Reconditioning - This level of reconditioning is sometimes requested by customers for “as is” equipment.
+Cosmetic Reconditioning - This level of reconditioning is sometimes requested by customers for “as is” equipment.
 The equipment is decontaminated including cables and accessories.
-When decontamination is complete the parts are reinstalled per manufacturer procedures.
-Then the equipment is painted, and ready for shipment or pickup.
+When decontamination is complete, the equipment is painted, and ready for shipment or pickup.

 Refurbished Imaging Equipment

-The refurbishment process is intended to restore the equipment to its original condition, that is, “like new”.
-The equipment will undergo decontamination, repair, replacement of worn parts, full cosmetic rehabilitation, calibration, and other procedures necessary to return the system to OEM specifications.
+The refurbishment process is intended to restore the equipment to OEM standards of performance.
+This means the optimum condition a system would function at under OEM service.
+The equipment will undergo decontamination, repair, replacement of worn parts, full cosmetic rehabilitation, calibration, and other procedures necessary to return the system to OEM standards.

 Remanufactured Imaging Equipment

 Consider a remanufactured system a "new beast" all together.
 The system has been significantly altered in such a way as to no longer fit it's prior use or design.
 In the words of the FDA:

 Remanufacturer, as defined in 21 CFR 820.3, means any person who processes, conditions, renovates, repackages, restores, or does any other act to a finished device that significantly changes the finished device's performance or safety specifications, or intended use.
 Remanufacturers are considered manufacturers.
 As such, these manufacturers are subject to inspection by FDA and shall meet the applicable requirements of the medical device QS regulation.